renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 Most mundane actions don’t require checks.
 A character can make the half-day’s walk to a neighboring town, cook a meal or speak in a language they know without requiring a check.

-Characters can also perform simple tasks using skills that they have *basic proficiency* in without requiring a check—we say that a character has *basic proficiency* in a skill if they have 10 ranks in that skill.
+Characters can also perform simple tasks using skills that they have *basic proficiency* in without requiring a check — we say that a character has *basic proficiency* in a skill if they have 10 ranks in that skill.
 Someone with 10 ranks in Profession: Cook can make a simple meal, someone with 10 ranks in Unarmed Combat can strike a target dummy, and someone with 10 ranks in Search can identify some obvious hiding spots without requiring a check.

 The rules for Initiative Order (and Combat) and Down Time are more specific; see Initiative Order and Down-Time below, and the *Combat* chapter for more information.